-Visiting Sicily: between sea, traditions, ancient history, excellent cuisine, and last but not least warm hospitality, I think this island is one of the most extraordinary travel destinations in Italy.
+Visiting Sicily: among sea, traditions, ancient history, excellent cuisine, and last but not least warm hospitality, I think this island is one of the most extraordinary travel destinations in Italy.
 Let’s discover it!

 Since now, I have been to Sicily three times, the last time in May 2018 when we made a one-week itinerary in the south-eastern part of the island, from the ancient town of Siracusa to the southernmost point of Italy, Capo Passero.